jrburke/mvclib-template/README.md

 In particular, if you use
 [volo add](https://github.com/volojs/volo/blob/latest/vololib/add/doc.md),
-you could fetch this project for an AMD app, and volo will add the dependency and convert the JS files to have the define() wrappers.
-It will do so without introducing any new configuration in your app -- it just uses the normal AMD path conventions.
+you could fetch this project for an AMD app, and volo will convert the JS files to use the define() wrappers.
+It will do so without introducing any new c onfiguration in your app -- it just uses the normal AMD path conventions.

 ## Summary